MattWindsor91/baps3-spec/services/README.md

 * Digitising and cataloguing services;
 * Installation, deployment and configuration services.

+## Core Functionality

+All BAPS3 servers (consequently, all services) provide a minimum amount of functionality associated with the BAPS3 protocol.
+This includes the following request:

+* `quit` — Quits the service (including any downstream services).

+In addition, the following responses _must_ be emitted by all services at start-up, in this order:

+* `OHAI` — Identifies the player implementation and welcomes the client;
+* `FEATURES` — The set of features implemented by the service;
+* `STATE` — The current service state (also emitted on state change).

+All services will respond to a client request with one of the following
+responses:

+* `OK` — A client request was successfully honoured;
+* `WHAT` — A client request was not understood;
+* `FAIL` — An error has occurred.

 ## Chapter Structure

 We begin this chapter by discussing the [rationale][] for dividing the BAPS3